 We find that the spin exciton mode is highly sensitive to the valence state.
 It strongly softens and gains a large spectral weight as $v$ increases, see Fig.~\ref{fig:2}(a).
 Physically, increasing the density of magnetic Sm$^{3+}$ ions tips the balance between the exchange interactions and the $f$-electron delocalization energy, driving the system towards a magnetic instability.
-SmB$_6$ developes a long-range AFM order at the critical valence $v_c \sim 2.7$~\cite{Bar05}.
+SmB$_6$ developes a long-range AFM order at the critical valence $v_c \sim 2.7$~ \cite{But16,Emi18}.
 To describe this transition, we perform a mean-field calculation for the magnetic order parameter as a function of $v$.
-We allow the effective hopping parameters $(t_d, t_f, V)$ to vary under applied pressure, rescaling them by a factor $[1+\eta (v-v_0)]$ where $v_0=2.56$.
+We let the effective hopping parameters $(t_d, t_f, V)$ vary as the valence increases under pressure, and rescale them by a phenomenological factor $[1+\eta (v-v_0)]$, where $v_0=2.56$.
+Physically, the sign of the parameter $\eta$ is determined by two competing effects: on the one hand, the effective hoppings are reduced ($\eta<0$) by the correlations that enhance with valence $v$; on the other hand, they increase ($\eta>0$) due to the increased wavefunction overlap under pressure.
 With $\eta=0.6$~\cite{note1}, a magnetic solution appears at $v_c \simeq 2.7$ via a first-order phase transition, see Fig.~\ref{fig:2}(b).
 Once the magnetic order is established, the spin degeneracy is lifted and the band structure gets rearranged, which induces a simultaneous insulator-to-metal transition.
-The feedback effects between spin order and band structure result in a discontinious transition, as observed in SmB$_6$.
+The feedback effects between spin order and band structure result in a discontinious transition, as observed in SmB$_6$~\cite{Bar05,Der08}.

 It should be noted that the AFM ordering pattern (not yet fully identified experimentally) is decided by the choice of $\mathcal{J}_{ij}$ parameters.
 While the above $\mathcal{J}_{ij}$ values (motivated by the spin-exciton dispersion fits) support G-type (N$\acute{\rm e}$el) state, other structures, such as A-type order suggested by a ($\pi, 0, 0$) peak in the bare susceptibility $\chi_0 ({\bm q})$~\cite{supp}, are possible.
 Future experiments are required to quantify the exchange Hamiltonian in SmB$_6$.